cbg-ethz/PYggdrasil/workflows/README.md

 ~/miniconda3/bin/conda init bash
 ~/miniconda3/bin/conda init zsh
 ```
+Note that the above installs miniconda in your home directory.

 Further, enhance by adding mamba to the conda environment, for faster resolving of dependencies:
 ```commandline